 However, it’s no longer true that whoever has the largest amount of incoming links wins the game.
-As far back as 2007, it’s began to be more about the quality and trust factor of those sites that are linking to you, and in 2012, the Google Penguin update actually made rank manipulation of this type dagerous.
+As far back as 2007, it began to be more about the quality and trust factor of those sites that are linking to you, and in 2012, the Google Penguin update actually made rank manipulation of this type dagerous.

 How did I get started in search?

 I first began tinkering with pay per click advertising back in 2001, and built a successful computer repair business doing so.
 One day while visiting a law firm that had had found me on the search engines, we started discussing Yellow Page advertising and Internet marketing.
 I ended up putting a pay per click campaign in place, and within just days began having success.